wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

    CAUTION: Charges now begin to accumulate.
 Delete your Resource Group ASAP.
 It's cheaper if you recreate it if you need another workspace.

-1. When created, click "Launch Studio" blue button.
+1. When created, click "Go to resource" blue button.
-   That is the same as the next step:
+1. Click "Launch Studio" blue button, which is the same as the next step:

 ### Create ML Workspace resource